rui-vas-tech/rui-vas-tech/README.md

 ## Education

-**4. A history of lifelong education by following my curiosity and running lots of experiments**
+I'm a lifelong learner, follow my curiosity and run lots of experiments in an ongoing basis.

 **3. Silicon Valley Accelerator, Founder Institute, Palo Alto, USA, 2018**
 - Early-stage startup accelerator (www.fi.co).
 - Graduated - only 6 out of 27 founders finished.

 **2. Research Internship in BioRobotics @ EPFL, Switzerland, 2016-17**
--Validated a control theory hypothesis by building a quadruped robot in simulation and hardware, two types of controllers (C++) and 7-dim data visualization tool (Matlab).
+- Validated a control theory hypothesis by building a quadruped robot in simulation and hardware, two types of controllers (C++) and 7-dim data visualization tool (Matlab).